davidsonz/Travel-Website/_posts/2018-12-02-MexicoCity.md

 <h4>Day 3: 04/12/2018</h4>

 On day 3 we went and visted the Coyoacan neighbourhood.
-This is a bohemian neighbourhood and where the Frida Kahlo museum is based.
+This is a bohemian neighbourhood and where the <a target="_blank" href="http://www.museofridakahlo.org.mx/en/the-blue-house/">Frida Kahlo museum</a> is based.
 Unfortunately our budget couldn't stretch to the tickets, but we did go and see the outside of the building.
 We however did find a garden center on our stroll through the neighbourhood, which had heaps of Christmas flowers and was very pretty.
 The neighbourhood was very enjoyable for a visit, much quieter than the city centre and very picturesque.

 On our way back into the Historic Centre we found a great artesan/souviner market called La Ciudadela, which has a great range of souviners from heaps of different sellers.
 In the evening we found ourselves some delicious local tacos and then watched the Christmas lights which turned on and off to music!

 <img src="https://lh3.googleusercontent.com/ES8ok7tixWF_fHurenvXbp5IQalxN21avF6KzIIQ_xLAwaQ8SgnAc5acG1YdfReOfmKjzQSQbbrS1I7A2KL_3ALyceISerytu2xcNOTAuuwt6Wv0L8DzCJJLiFnI6SYiT7pWvtchyUo=w2400" class="image1">
 <img src="https://lh3.googleusercontent.com/4ViwLIgRzqNFMoOBtNxPdWvVIivfk0_ItihyR59PG1cyKtJUuo4S11ix56fi7wE5M0EoVn997_fpYbDYFoDWdLX0SJziC6krEqVZSWVWTzk1J3TnN5M6DdOkAjGfWHjqziB0CRIpfOA=w2400" class="image1">